mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ---
 The estimated torque requirement was estimated using static analysis with the highest load estimated at around 40 Nm.

-Since this was before the final design was complete, it was assumed that the payload would be around 2 kg with a torque arm of 1 meter.
+It was assumed that the payload would be 2 kg with a torque arm of 1 meter based on the design goals and constraints.

 ![FBD]({{ '/images/fbd.PNG' | relative_url }}){:.img-fluid}

 ### Gearbox Sizing
 ---
-Although the motors are fairly strong, a gearbox was necessary to achieve the desired output torque and protect upstream electronics from overload.
+Despite the motors being fairly strong, a gearbox was necessary to achieve the desired output torque and protect upstream electronics from overload.

-Torque and RPM at peak power were used for sizing, based on the assumption that the motor would operate near this point under load.
+Torque and RPM at peak power were used for sizing, based on the assumption that the motor would operate near this point while performing work.

 ![Motor Curve]({{ '/images/motor-curve.png' | relative_url }}){:.img-fluid}

-The reduction was calculated based on the goal of traveling from endpoint to endpoint in under one second.
+The reduction was calculated based on the goal of traveling from endpoint to endpoint in under one second, 0.5 rps or 60 rpm.

 A 20% margin was added to the peak rpm then divided by the desired 60 rpm resulting in a 187:1 desired gear reduction.
-However, the final reduction was reduced to 120:1 to match the shortened arm lengths while maintaining ample torque.
+However, the final reduction was reduced to 120:1 later on since the arm lengths were reduced to meet size constraints.

 $$
 Desired RPM = 60 RPM